AnthonyKenny98/PhilosophyV/doc/Style.md

 # Style

 Documentation (partly for my own benefit) detailing style decisions for the verilog code that makes up this project.
+These conventions apply to everything within the ```PhilosophyV/src/``` directory.

 ## Table of Contents
 + [File Naming](#files)